shreyash070106/foresight-retailpulse-AI/README.md

 - a FastAPI scoring service
 - EDA, model, risk, and executive reports

-> This version is built as a complete reproducible project.
-It includes a seeded enhanced dataset generator because the actual raw CSV extracts were not available in this workspace.
-When you receive official Zidio CSVs, replace the files in `data/raw/` and run the same pipeline again.
+>
 This project is based on the provided RetailPulse dataset.
 The raw dataset files are stored in data/raw and include sales, inventory, SKU master, and calendar data.
 These files were cleaned, merged, and transformed into processed files stored in data/processed, which are used for forecasting, inventory risk scoring, customer analytics, and dashboard visualization.
 ---

 ## Project positioning

-**Client:** NorthBay Living, a D2C home and lifestyle brand
-**Role:** Data Scientist & Analytics Intern
+Role: Data Scientist & Analytics Intern
-**Business problem:** best-selling SKUs stock out while slow-moving SKUs lock capital in inventory.
+Business problem: best-selling SKUs stock out while slow-moving SKUs lock capital in inventory.
-**Solution:** forecast demand, score risk, and give the operations team a dashboard/API to decide what to reorder or clear.
+Solution: forecast demand, score risk, and give the operations team a dashboard/API to decide what to reorder or clear.

 ---